Best betting apps for Patriots vs. Seahawks: Top sportsbook promos for Big Game

 Under 45.5 points

 Along with Seattle having the league's No. 1 scoring defense, the Patriots are No. 2 and just behind Seattle at 17.3 ppg allowed.
 With two weeks to prepare for this matchup, the model projects both defenses to be at their best, backed by two defensive head coaches.
 Seahawks head coach Mike Macdonald was the Ravens' defensive coordinator before becoming the Seahawks' head coach, and Mike Vrabel had a 14-year career at linebacker before going into coaching.
 He guided some of the league's top defenses as head coach with the Titans as well.
-The Under has hit in two of three New England playoff games, and the model projects the Under to hit in 59% of simulations.
+The Under has hit in two of three New England playoff games, and the model projects the Under to hit in 59% of simulations, higher than the implied odds of 52%.
 Bet the Under at BetMGM, where new users get up to $1,500 in bonus bets if your first bet loses.

 Responsible gaming